The adventure begins when you climb aboard an all-terrain

 vehicle, boat or helicopter to get to places where few, if any,

-their technical and physical skills to find just the right spot to
+physical skills to find just the right spot to drill.
+Using Global

-find the potential drill sites that geologists have identified.
-You
+drill sites that geologists have identified.
+They then determine

-will then determinethe presence and extent of oil and gas deposits
+the presence and extent of oil and gas deposits using seismic

 Oil and gas exploration uses seismic technology to create